dr-evo/sins2-autocast/docs/bug-tracking/backlog/ability_list.md

   - fusillade - FIXED (trigger) - only trigger if threats are around (ignore e.g. scouts)
   - force field - FIXED (trigger) - trigger only if at least 10% shields lost and recently damaged
   - finest hour - FIXED (trigger) - only trigger if threats are around (ignore e.g. scouts)
+    - TODO: consider limiting other abilities to minimum 100 antimatter, so that kol can use finest hour as a priority?
 - sova
   - missile battery - FIXED (filter) - target on itself  , avoid targeting on e.g. scouts
   - mass production - FIXED (overlap, filter) - don't overlap casts, fix trigger on starbase/takadaran/sova building
   - rapid manufacturing - FIXED (trigger) - avoid targeting on e.g. scouts
 - akkan
   - inspiring broadcast - WONTFIX (no issues)
-  - armistice - WONTFIX (no issues)  TODO consider also triggering when allied capital is crippled or if many allied ships have hull damage
+  - armistice - WONTFIX (no issues)
+    - TODO consider also triggering when allied capital is crippled or if many allied ships have hull damage
 - dunov
   - energy transfer - WONTFIX (no issues)
   - emp - FIXED (filter) - only target capitals, check if target has sufficient antimatter, ignore crippled